Experience Liveaboard Life With Us!

-The Britican Experience is not like chartering a boat for a week.
-The experience is all about you and your family discovering what it’s like to live like a liveaboard family.
+But before you carry on, let me first start off by saying that The Britican Experience is not like chartering a boat for a week.
+The experience is all about you OR you and your partner OR you and your family discovering what it’s like to live like liveaboard sailing cruisers.
 It’s not about sailing to exotic white beaches, drinking gin and tonics at a tiki bar or snorkeling amazing dive sites (although that is included).
 The Britican Experience has been set up for you to get an honest look at what it’s like to keep a boat afloat, sail to beautiful destinations and operate as a couple or family (singles are welcome too) all the while picking our brains for a full week.

 Grenada, Southern Caribbean

 Reasons People Join Britican

 For some, it’s a try before you buy

 Try the liveaboard lifestyle for a week to determine if you really want to spend $10,000’s and $100,000’s on a boat.
 The amount of people we’ve met that get the boat, spend months and years fixing it up only to realize that they don’t like to sail or their partner hates the boat or…

 With the Britican Experience you can gain an insight into the lifestyle to truly determine if it’s a ‘yes’ for all parties involved.